valginer0/RAGVenture/README.md

 - **Flexible Information Retrieval**: Find similar startups and related information using semantic search
 - **Robust Data Processing**: Handle various data formats and edge cases with grace
 - **Production-Ready Architecture**: Built with scalability and maintainability in mind
+- **✨ Completely Free to Use**:
+  - Uses GPT-2 for text generation (no API key needed)
+  - Sentence Transformers for embeddings (runs locally)
+  - No external API dependencies or usage costs

 ## 🛠️ Installation